constantin2810/milestone-project-2/README.md

 -   ### This is the main website for my "Milestone Project 2".

-  1. It is designed to be responsible and accessible on a range of devices, making it easy to navigate for potential students and partners.
+  1. It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential students and partners.
   2. I created a simple memory game using HTML5, CSS3, and Javascript.
 Users will be able to reveal some images and memorize the location of the picture.
   3. The purpose of this game is to reveal all the same images.